How to get rid of ants in the bathroom

 The moment you find ants in your bathroom, it’s time for action.
 Don’t let those insects take over the space you’ve worked so hard to decorate and keep clean.
 Luckily, getting rid of that moving black line doesn’t require extensive fumigation or anything too drastic.
-In fact, fixing the problem can be as simple as ordering a round of Combat baits and waiting a few days for your little problem to evaporate.
+In fact, fixing the problem can be as simple as ordering a round of Combat® Baits and waiting a few days for problem to disappear.

 Find the Cause of the Problem